article / Military technology

 The "Blackbird" of the Cold War Era: Full-Chain Secrecy from Bases to Materials

-The SR-71 "Blackbird" reconnaissance aircraft from the Cold War era can be considered a classic case of U.S. military weapon secrecy.
-To ensure the advancement of this project, the U.S. military established a comprehensive secrecy system covering everything from the R&D base to material procurement: In the early 1960s, the Central Intelligence Agency (CIA) specifically established an international transportation organization responsible for shipping top-secret cargo from Area 51; as the core R&D base for the project, Area 51 is located in Nevada, USA, and has long been designated as a restricted area, not found on maps.
-Even though it is closely associated with UFO rumors, the U.S. military has always strictly kept its true purpose confidential (it is actually an advanced aircraft testing base).
-The SR-71 "Blackbird" reconnaissance aircraft from the Cold War era can be considered a classic case of U.S. military weapon secrecy.
-To ensure the advancement of this project, the U.S. military established a comprehensive secrecy system covering everything from the R&D base to material procurement: In the early 1960s, the Central Intelligence Agency (CIA) specifically established an international transportation organization responsible for shipping top-secret cargo from Area 51; as the core R&D base for the project, Area 51 is located in Nevada, USA, and has long been designated as a restricted area, not found on maps.
+The SR-71 Blackbird reconnaissance aircraft during the Cold War is considered a classic case of U.S. military weapon secrecy.
+To ensure the advancement of this project, the U.S. military established a comprehensive secrecy system covering everything from the R&D base to material procurement: In the early 1960s, the Central Intelligence Agency (CIA) specifically established an international transport organization responsible for shipping top-secret cargo from Area 51; as the core R&D base of the project, Area 51, located in Nevada, USA, has long been designated as a restricted zone, absent from maps.
 Even though it is closely associated with UFO rumors, the U.S. military has always strictly kept its true purpose confidential (it is actually an advanced aircraft testing base).

 In 1962, during the first test flight of the SR-71, the U.S. military publicly claimed it was the A-12 fighter to conceal its true nature.
 Since the aircraft used a titanium alloy fuselage, and the Soviet Union was the world's largest exporter of titanium at the time, the CIA even secretly established multiple shell companies to covertly purchase titanium materials from the Soviet Union.
 In May 1963, an SR-71 prototype crashed near Area 51.
 The U.S. military immediately dispatched forces to seal off the site and used giant trucks to transport all debris away, preventing any technical information from leaking.
 In 1962, during the first test flight of the SR-71, the U.S. military publicly claimed it was the A-12 fighter to conceal its true nature.
 Since the aircraft used a titanium alloy fuselage, and the Soviet Union was the world's largest exporter of titanium at the time, the CIA even secretly established multiple shell companies to covertly purchase titanium materials from the Soviet Union.
 In May 1963, an SR-71 prototype crashed near Area 51.
 The U.S. military immediately dispatched forces to seal off the site and used giant trucks to transport all debris away, preventing any technical information from leaking.